 ABSTRACT

 Roads networks may have profound impacts on the viability of wildlife populations.
 Highways can be barriers to wildlife movement, leading to genetic diversity loss, inbreeding, and increased extinction risk for small, isolated populations on either side.
-Differences in highway characteristic, particularly environmental disturbances tied to higher traffic rates can increase avoidance.
+Differences in highway characteristics, particularly environmental disturbances tied to higher traffic rates, can increase wildlife avoidance of highways.
 The effects that highways have on wildlife movement can be variable, dependent on the unique disturbance tolerance of individual species.
 In this study, we examined genetic connectivity relative to traffic rates in coyote populations adjacent to highways with different usage intensities.
 Additionally, we examine the impact of disturbance tolerance on genetic connectivity across a highway for coyotes and gray fox.
-We collected canid scats samples for genetic analysis from opposite sides of I-580 and I-680 in the East Bay and I-80, US 50, SR 49 and SR 20 in the Sierra Nevada foothills.
+We collected canid scat samples for genetic analysis from opposite sides of I-580 and I-680 in the East Bay and I-80, US 50, SR 49 and SR 20 in the Sierra Nevada foothills.
 East Bay highways have high traffic rates (115,000-260,000 annual average daily traffic) while the Sierra Nevada foothill highways range from high to lower traffic rates (3,000-258,000 annual average daily traffic).
 Genetic diversity was high in all examined populations.
 We found little evidence of contemporary genetic structure across focal highways for either species, suggesting that these highways may be permeable to dispersal.
 All genetic differentiation that we observed was driven by family structure within sampled populations.
-Signals of decreased dispersal will take longer to manifest in large, genetically diverse populations.
-Highways in the study regions have only recent begun to have increased high intensity usage.
+Signals of decreased dispersal may take longer to manifest in large, genetically diverse populations.
+Increased usage on highways in the study regions have only recently increased.
 As human populations in the focal areas are projected to increase, along with associated intensification of traffic rates, maintaining genetic connectivity across highways for species will become increasingly important.

 INTRODUCTION